bassmanitram/recastai-recognizer/README.md

 # recastai-recognizer
-An MS Bot Framfork IIntentRecognizer for Reast.ai
+An MS Bot Framework IIntentRecognizer implementation for Recast.ai